 In conclusion, I was duly impressed with this LoCA event and the quality available from such a large number of wineries.
 Furthermore, I am anxious to now visit Lodi to expand my knowledge about Lodi wine and what this Central Valley region has to offer.

-WineLA puts on some great events that allow the consumer to really get an in depth view of a region or a varietal.
-In this case it was Lodi wines.
-The next event with WineLA will be Napa Valley Vintner Tasting on Wednesday, March 8th from 6 to 9 pm at Leica Store & Gallery.
-For more information click here.
+WineLA puts on some great events that allow the consumer to really get an in-depth view of a region or a varietal.
+In this case, it was Lodi wines.
+Check WineLA search for upcoming events.